-CYTA is located in the heart of the Hipódromo Condesa, one of Mexico City’s most vibrant and constantly evolving urban neighborhoods.
+CYTA is located in the heart of Hipódromo Condesa, one of Mexico City’s most vibrant and shifting neighborhoods.

-The CYTA building and apartments are designed to provide an intimate haven from the dynamic energy of its surroundings.
+The CYTA building and apartments are designed to provide an intimate haven in the middle of all that dynamism and energy.

-The building has 25 units, all of which feature natural ventilation and lighting.
-Most are single-level units with balconies, while others feature a two-level design.
-The ground floor units also have small vegetable plots.
-The roof garden at the top of the CYTA is a common area and features barbeque grills, lounge chairs and a bar.
-The space is ideal for spending time with friends and family, or simply relaxing without leaving home; the spacious exterior provides a panoramic view of its excellent location.
+The building has 25 units, all of which receive natural ventilation and light.
+Most of them occupy one full story and include balconies and there are some distributed in two stories.
+The units on ground level have small vegetable patios.
+In the top of CYTA, there is a common roof garden with barbecue grills, lounge chairs, and a bar.
+The space is ideal for spending time with friends and family, or simply for relaxing without leaving the house; the spacious exterior provides a panoramic view of its excellent location.

-The finishes and building materials are basic, pure and honest, and provide classic and enduring elements that will withstand the test of time.
+The finishes and building materials are basic, pure, and honest; they seek to give the project an everlasting aspect that withstands the test of time.

-CYTA has established its niche in the city by offering an urban lifestyle and a coherent design environment from the smallest details to the building’s total design concept, resulting in a project with added value for its users and the city.
+CYTA embeds into the city offering an urban lifestyle and a coherent design environment–from the small details to the building’s total design concept, resulting in a project with added value for its users and the city.

-Jaime Micha Balas + Jacobo Micha Mizrahi in collaboration with ATIKO Arquitectos / Alberto Balas.
+Jaime Micha Balas + Jacobo Micha Mizrahi en colaboración con ATIKO Arquitectos / Alberto Balas.

 Design: Elihú Vázquez, Ernesto Rossell.